majoros/loststone/README.md

 =========

 The loststone project is a fully open source trackball. loststone was designed from ground up.
-It is not based on any existing designs.
+It is not based on any existing trackballs or mice.
 It does however take inspiration of existing open source projects such as [mbed](http://mbed.org) and [USBug](http://squonk42.github.com/USBug/)